From Analyst Monkey to King of the Jungle MD: The Investment Banking Hierarchy

 There are many possibilities, but no paths.

 Cast a wide net and try out as much as you can as early as you can.

 See what you like the most, pursue it, and adapt accordingly.

-And hey, if all else fails, you can always open your own surf shop in Brazil.
+And hey, if all else fails, you can always join the circus.